Buddhist Spaces of

 Like travel itself, my courses are arranged as any global journey would be.
 Interesting, interactive, and surprising.
 Many of these features are designed and recorded along the way in whatever course you are in.
 These platforms and learning methods have been used for a decade in my college courses.

-Below are some of the topics and issues we explore during this journey.
+Below are some of the topics and issues we explore during our journey.

 How to EXPERIENCE the art and architecture